Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

 Visits to hospitals, and to social and health service units

-From the website of the National Institute for Health and Welfare (THL): Travel and the coronavirus pandemic
+15 February Travelling Instructions from the website of the National Institute for Health and Welfare (THL): Travel and the coronavirus pandemic

 Education and early childhood education